 A more unusual yet still virulently popular topical skin remedy, turmeric has made its way into the supplement world.
 Studies showing how turmeric supposedly affects the skin through an anti-inflammatory pathway are limited, and somewhat ironically it has been noted as a possible cause of contact rashes and hives.

-Do pills actually work better than topical skin care?
+Do skin supplements taken internally actually work better than topical skin care?